Goeree-Overflakkee: Goedereede

-The former municipality of Goedereede consisted of a number of places.
-From west to east, they were Ouddorp (with Oostdijk), Goedereede (with Havenhoofd), and Stellendam.
-Income consists mainly of tourism and fishery.
-Because of the extended and beautiful beach close by, Ouddorp has a large number of camping grounds which are a big attraction for other inland Europeans, mainly Germans.
+From west to east the former municipality of Goedereede consists of Ouddorp (with Oostdijk), Goedereede (with Havenhoofd), and Stellendam.
+Income comes mainly of tourism and fishery.
+With a long beach nearby, Ouddorp is a tourist attraction and has a number of camping sites.
 Goedereede and Stellendam both have an extended fishing fleet.

-Entering the town of Goedereede is like entering a different time.
-A town that takes you back a few centuries with its beautifully shaped buildings and tall church tower.
-Goedereede is one of two towns on the island that ever obtained city rights.

-Stellendam was hit hard in the 1953 storm flood and several monuments in the town commemorate this tragic event.
+The town of Goedereede has many old buildings and a tall church tower.
+Goedereede is one of two towns on the island that obtained city rights.
+Stellendam was hit hard in the 1953 storm flood and several monuments in the town commemorate this tragedy.
 Next to Stellendam lies the Haringvlietdam which shelters the Haringvliet from the North Sea, this dam is part of the Delta Project.
-On the island's side of the dam a 'Delta Expo' can be found with informative tours that guide you through the dam.
+On the island side of the dam a 'Delta Expo' provides a guide to the dam.

 Dirksland

 The former municipality of Dirksland consisted of Melissant, Herkingen, and Dirksland.
-The 1953 flood did not have such an enormous effect on these places, because the lands they are on lay generally higher than the rest of the island.
+The 1953 flood did not have such an effect on these places, as they are mainly lie on higher ground than the rest of the island.
 Dirksland was the biggest of the three and also has the only hospital on the island.
-The Van Weel-Bethesda hospital is one of the smallest in the country, but has an excellent reputation, coming out very high in national hospital grade polls.
+The Van Weel-Bethesda hospital is one of the smallest in the country, but has an excellent reputation, confirmed by national hospital grade polls.
 Dirksland is recognizable from a distance by the biggest water tower of the country.
-The towns are agriculturally focused and have several camping grounds for people who prefer a quiet locality in contrast to the busy Ouddorp area, but who still want to be close to the shore.
+The towns are agriculturally focused and also have several camp sites.
 Dirksland has an inland harbor with a newly restored gate complex.
 Herkingen lies on the south side of the island and borders the Grevelingenmeer, a saltwater lake that has been disconnected directly from the North Sea by the Brouwersdam, but still connects to the Oosterschelde which is saltwater.
 The Grevelingenmeer is a large watersports area with the main recreational areas on Schouwen-Duiveland.
 Herkingen is trying to join in with the tourism industry and has quite a large yachting harbor.
 The town of Herkingen currently hosts several of the biggest modern windmills in the country.